GSMA-CPAS/BWRP-common-adapter/api/doc/Apis/UsageApi.md

 <a name="generateUsageById"></a>
 # **generateUsageById**
-> Object generateUsageById(contractId, usageId, mode)
+> SettlementResponse generateUsageById(contractId, usageId, mode)